Glossary of Music Tuning Definitions

 Linear Scale

 A linear scale is defined with two values: a Repeat Ratio, and a Base Interval.
 The Base Interval is often called the Generator.
-If you make a chain of stacked base intervals, such as fifths one on top of another, and then reduce the size of the resulting ratios that are larger than your Repeat Ratio by that Repeat Ratio until they fall within, then you have a linear scale.
+If you make a chain of stacked base intervals, such as fifths one on top of another, and then alter the size of the resulting ratios that are larger than your Repeat Ratio by that Repeat Ratio until they fall within, then you have a linear scale.

 You can also slightly stretch, compress, or knead the Base Interval in order to change the entire scale.
 This process of making a small change to the Base Interval is called tempering.
-If you have a base interval of a fifth (the ratio of 3/2) and a Repeat Ratio of the octave (2/1) and temper the Base by a quarter of a small interval called a syntonic comma (the ratio of 81/80), you have the famous historical tuning discovered by Pietro Aaron in 1523, which gains pure thirds and sixths in trade for having flattened fifths.
+If you have a base interval of a fifth (the ratio of 3/2) and a Repeat Ratio of the octave (2/1) and temper the Base by a quarter of a small interval called a syntonic comma (the ratio of 81/80), you have the famous historical tuning discovered by Pietro Aron in 1523, which gains pure thirds and sixths in trade for having flattened fifths.

 Linear scales tend to generally sound good and are easier to work with because of their consistency and readily recognizable structure, which the human brain seems to understand instantly.